Who We Are

 Dr. Shiri Pasternak

-Yumi believes that how we work and the processes we use to engage each other are integral aspects of building a sustainable future.
+Yumi is a Japanese-Chinese Canadian.
+She believes that how we work and the processes we use to engage each other are integral aspects of building a sustainable future.
 Equity, storytelling and capacity building are three areas of focus that have, and continue to inform her work.
 Yumi is especially interested in facilitating impact through strategic communications expertise that is grounded in empathy and intentional process development.
-Prior to joining Ryerson, Yumi was the Communications and Knowledge Mobilization Manager at Youth Research and Evaluation eXchange, a provincial initiative based at York University.
-She completed an undergraduate degree at the University of Toronto in Equity Studies and Political Science and a Master’s degree at New York University in Media, Culture and Communications.
+She completed an undergraduate degree at the University of Toronto in Equity Studies and a Master’s degree at New York University in Media, Culture and Communications.